Catholicism

 Newman and Socrates

 The links between ancient Greek philosophy and Christianity are numerous.
-The most famous of the Greek precepts: Gnothi Seauton, "Know thyself," inscribed at Delphi, retains a certain mystery.
-Another part of the phrase has remained with us: "But not too much"...
+The most famous of the Greek precepts, Gnothi Seauton, "Know thyself," inscribed at Delphi, retains a certain mystery.
+Another fragment of the phrase has remained with us: "But not too much"...
 Know thyself...
 But not too much!
-Plato leads Socrates to reflect on the Delphic formula in Continue reading
+Plato leads Socrates to reflect on the Delphic formula in...
+Continue reading

-Catholicism , ethics , ancient Greece , history , Newman , Notre-Dame du Lys , Plato , politically correct , priest , religion , Socrates , Zenit -
+Catholicism , ethics , ancient Greece , history , Newman , Our Lady of the Lily , Plato , political correctness , priest , religion , Socrates , Zenit -

 Emotion at Notre-Dame du Lys

 A profound emotion was felt by all the faithful of Notre-Dame du Lys this morning at the 11:15 am Holy Mass.
-A delegation of Iraqi Christians from Baghdad was present, as well as an Iraqi priest who spoke simply and movingly about the massacre of last October in the...
-Continue reading
+A delegation of Iraqi Christians from Baghdad was present, as well as an Iraqi priest who spoke simply and movingly about the massacre of last October in… Continue reading

 -

-original fault
+Original fault

-Despite Shûsaku Endo's doubts about the true Christianity of the Japanese, as evoked in the admirable "Silence," it also seems to me that the Japanese have a real fundamental point in common with the Christian in the ease with which they put themselves in the place of the other.
-Is this not one of the founding bases of Christianity, one Continue reading
+Despite Shûsaku Endo's doubts about the true Christianity of the Japanese, as expressed in the admirable "Silence," it also seems to me that the Japanese share a fundamental trait with Christians: their ability to empathize.
+Isn't this one of the cornerstones of Christianity, one… Continue reading

 -

-What death for the West?
+What kind of death for the West?

-It is increasingly sweet to me to hear these speeches from Westerners gargling about the death of Catholicism, the death of this old skin of religion, when it is not simply the death of God.
+It is increasingly pleasing to me to hear these speeches from Westerners reveling in the death of Catholicism, the death of this old religious hide, or even the death of God himself.
 Continue reading

 -